Miss West Sound’s Outstanding Teen Representatives

 Ripley graduated with High Honors from Shelton High School in June 2022 and was the Outreach Coordinator at Habitat for Humanity of Mason County.
 She recently earned the honor of representing our state as Miss Washington Teen Volunteer and will compete at the national level in March 2023.
 She plans on pursuing a career in performing arts and musical theatre.

-Ripley has won over $ 2,000 during her two years participating in the MAO.
+Ripley earned over $ 2,000 during her two years participating in the MAO.

 2022 – Reyna Blackwood